The only substantial

 they – these girls carrying the future – daughters of the divine?

-to his first beloved,
+Writing a letter to his first beloved, his hand falters

-the monk makes it risqué
+Accustomed to the world the monk makes it risqué

-to a hot spring girl
+Paper lanterns I intimately entrust to a hot spring girl

 Adolescent sexual urges have confused his motor coordination, so he cannot manage to write the elegant phrases and calligraphy that will impress her.
 Basho has a monk write the letter for the youth, but the